anubissbe/scripts/README.md

 # scripts
-This contains some scripts I wrote
+This contains some scripts I wrote.